guanyuming-he/mitocw_lv_dl/readme.md

   but which has the HTML pages that the scripts will scrape to download the videos.
 - `video_type` Video types to download, separated by comma.
-For example, `Lecture, Recitation`.
+For example, `Lecture,Recitation`.
 Usually a course only have these two video types.
+  Note that the comma must immediately follow the previous item and immediately precede the next item.
 - `downloader` The downloader to use to download the course videos.
   For now, only two are supported:
     + `yt-dlp`: Downloads the course videos from YouTube, usually have